ejaxon/data-cleaning-final-project/README.md

 run_analysis()
 ````

-The script will create the two tidy datasets required by the assignment in `tidy_full.csv` and `tidy_average.csv`.
-They may be read back into R with `read.csv("tidy_full.csv")` and `read.csv("tidy_average.csv")`.
+The script will create the two tidy datasets required by the assignment in `tidy_full.txt` and `tidy_average.txt`.
+They may be read back into R with `read.table("tidy_full.csv")` and `read.table("tidy_average.csv")`.
 The script takes a single optional argument specifying the directory where the original data may be found - it defaults to `"./UCI_HAR_Dataset"`.

 ## Script Documentation